 Use UPS for Heavy Things

 I do use UPS for heavier items, which can take longer than Priority Mail, but the idea is still the same.
 Ship fast and you will have a happy customer!
+Just like when you learn how to sell on craigslist.

 I hope these tips will help you sell your stuff on eBay and help boost your Detailed Seller Ratings.
 Be honest, use real photos of the item you are selling, price it right, package it safely and ship it quickly.

-I have sold a lot (thousands) of items on eBay and the tips I have shared above have given me the best results.
+I have sold a lot (thousands) of items on eBay and USPS and the tips I have shared above have given me the best results.
 In the last 4 years, I have never had a chargeback, never had a dispute, and never had a problem with a buyer.